Tofu often gets a bad rap.

 If you haven't tried this versatile ingredient, experiment with a dish or two.
 Aside from providing a dessert alternative, it can also help you balance the amount of meat in your diet.

 Want more ways to substitute meat for plants?
-Check out these plant-based recipes.
+Take a look at these plant-based recipes.